Braitenberg/waPy/README.md

 and they are quite limited.

 ## Getting Started ##
-waPy uses [Selenium](https://github.com/SeleniumHQ/selenium) for browser automation.
-You'll also need to install a webdriver, which can be controlled by selenium.
+You'll need to install a webdriver, which can be controlled by selenium. waPy uses [Selenium](https://github.com/SeleniumHQ/selenium) for browser automation.

 ### Webdriver ###
 Right now, the only available webdriver is the Chrome webdriver.